 Roof Installation & Maintenance in Central Florida

 No matter the material you choose for your roof flashing, if it is properly installed, your flashing should have a longer lifespan than the roof itself.
 If flashing develops a problem, though, it can dramatically impact the stability and security of your entire roof.
 That’s why you need to have your roof inspected regularly by a qualified, professional contractor like RIG Roofing.
 Our inspections will examine every aspect of the roof, including the flashing.
 We offer a maintenance program that inspects your roofs twice a year (standard) or once per quarter (premium).
-To find out more about our maintenance program or schedule an inspection, contact us online or enter your zip code below and then call the location nearest you today.
+To find out more about our maintenance program or schedule an inspection, contact us online.

 RIG Roofing is proud to offer reliable and honest roof repair and replacement services to customers throughout the United States.
-Our home office is in Winter Haven, Florida; with satellite offices in Lakeland & Tampa and Franchises in Windermere / West Orange County & Palm Beach, FL.
+Our home office is in Winter Haven, Florida; with satellite offices in Lakeland & Tampa.